alexyorke/alexyorke.github.io/_drafts/2026-06-13-c-sharp-does-not-need-an-io-monad-but-it-could-use-effect-boundaries.md

 ---
-title: "C# Does Not Need an IO Monad, But It Could Use Effect Boundaries"
+title: "C# Does Not Need an IO Monad.
+It Needs Effect Boundaries."
 date: 2026-06-13
 description: "A case for separating deterministic decision logic from effectful boundaries in C# without importing a full IO monad."
 ---